decentraland/old-documentation/_posts/getting-started/2018-01-07-publishing.md

 1. To make sure the scene has been locally built with your latest changes, run `npm run build`.
 2. Log into your Metamask account with the same public address associated with your parcels in Decentraland.
 That public address should be listed in the scene's _scene.json_ file.
-3. Start up an IPFS daemon by following [these instructions](https://ipfs.io/docs/getting-started/).
+3. Start up an IPFS daemon by running `ipfs daemon`.
 4. Finally, run `dcl deploy` from the scene's folder.

 If this is your first time uploading this scene to the selected parcels,Metamask will ask you to approve a transaction for paying the gas fee after the file upload is completed.
 You only make this payment the first time you deploy content, as the smart contract for your LAND is only updated when you link your content to IPNS, the naming service for IPFS.